rancher/docs/content/rancher/v2.x/en/admin-settings/rke-templates/_index.md

 RKE templates help standardize these configurations.
 Regardless of whether clusters are created with the Rancher UI, the Rancher API, or an automated process, Rancher will guarantee that every cluster it provisions from an RKE template is uniform and consistent in the way it is produced.

 Admins control which cluster options can be changed by end users.
-RKE templates can also be shared with specific users, so that admins can create different RKE templates for different sets of users.
+RKE templates can also be shared with specific users and groups, so that admins can create different RKE templates for different sets of users.

 If a cluster was created with an RKE template, you can't change it to a different RKE template.
 You can only update the cluster to a new revision of the same template.